Polka-attest/Witness-MessageSign-EDDSA-Circuit/readme.md

 The signed message is composed of 4 message slots, an origin and a destination

-Public inputs: msgslots, origin, destiantion, witnessAddr
+Public inputs: msgslots, origin, destiantion, witnessAddr, nonce

 Private inputs: Ax, Ay, S, R8x,R8y - Used for the signature